Home > Winter

 How long do ski goggles last?

 A good pair of ski goggles can last for several years with proper care.
-But as with most optics, the biggest risk is scratching the lens.
-To avoid scratching, only touch the lens with soft, clean microfiber or cotton material, and be careful when brushing off snow with rough gloves or jackets.
+But as with most optics, the biggest risk is scratching the lens or smearing off coatings that help prevent fog.
+To avoid scratching, only touch the lens with a soft, clean microfiber cloth or cotton material.
+Be careful when brushing off snow with rough gloves or jackets.

-One benefit of interchangeable lenses is you can often buy lenses separately, so you can get replacements if you scratch your lens at a fraction of the cost of a new pair of goggles.
-Quality frames and foam should last for many days on the mountain!
+One benefit of an interchangeable lens system is you can often buy lenses separately, so you can get replacements if you scratch your lens at a fraction of the cost of a new pair of goggles.
+Quality frames and foam should last for many years on the mountain.

 Morgan Tilton testing the Smith Range